tom-james-watson/Emote/README.md

 make flatpak-requirements
 ```

-Build the flatpak and install it locally:
+Build the flatpak package and install it locally:

 ```bash
 make flatpak